 I would have never known that raw beef tenderloin in the form of beef carpaccio is actually totally delicious, if it wasn’t for Debbie.
 She ordered it at Cactus Club (yes we go there a lot…), I had a taste, and I have never looked back.

 Beef carpaccio is a dish that’s commonly only found in high end restaurants, however since all it is, is thinly sliced raw beef, its simple to make at home.
 All you need is a quality piece of beef tenderloin and a good recipe for a beef carpaccio dressing.
 It will taste exactly the same at home as in the restaurant.
 And actually, I will argue that it will taste better because it will be super fresh and you can make it exactly how you like it.
-We like ours thin, on a crostini and with a really good sauce.
+We like ours thin, on a crostini and with a really good beef carpaccio dressing.

 My beef carpaccio recipe must have a kick ass sauce to go with it.
 Maybe that means I’m not a true raw meat lover, but Im ok with that.
 I feel the same way about sushi.
 Debbie and I like our homemade beef carpaccio with a creamy mustard sauce that’s full of flavor.
 Raw beef doesn’t have a lot of flavor, so we feel like the sauce needs to.
 Our dressing is simply made with a little mayo, lemon juice, stone ground mustard, spicy horseradish for a little kick, parmesan cheese and of course, salt and pepper.
 It’s so good, I could just eat it with a spoon and it makes the best beef carpaccio that we have ever tasted!